olhub2016/olrootm/README.md

 # olrootm
-The {overlayfs,unlonfs} exploiting root merge bash scripts for the {BSD,Linux} dists .
+The {overlayfs,unlonfs} exploiting
+ROOT merge bash scripts for the {BSD,Linux} dists .

 #A.